Copper Island: Modern usage of the name

-A newspaper named Copper Island News was formerly published in Hancock, at least in the 1880s.

 Copper Island is the core that the Keweenaw Water Trail wraps around.
 It is a designated loop route (which eliminates any need to use a shuttle or spot two vehicles) around and through the Keweenaw Peninsula for canoes and sea kayaks.
 The Keweenaw Waterway is central to it, crossing the peninsula.

 The 'Copper Island Classic' is an ice hockey tournament contested annually between Hancock Central High School and Calumet High School.
 Such local usage still persists, and there are many business in the area that use it.

 The Race for Copper Island (New York: Benziger Bros., 1905) is a novel written by Henry Sanislaus Spaulding (1865–1934) that involves the area.

 Alternate use

 The phrase "Copper Island" was also used, especially in the 18th century, to describe a possibly mythical island in Lake Superior where there is an abundance of copper sitting on the surface of the land.
-While some scholars believe this was a reference to Isle Royale, the "island," because of its abundance of copper, could also have been the northern Keweenaw Peninsula., especially given the presence of vast quantities of native copper in the region.
+While some scholars believe this was a reference to Isle Royale, the "island," because of its abundance of copper, could also have been the northern Keweenaw Peninsula, especially given the presence of vast quantities of native copper in the region.